wb14123/blog/jekyll/_posts/2012-12-18-Call-Program-Like-A-Function.markdown

 tags: [shell, formal language]
 ---

 What's the most important application for Linux users?
 The answer must be shell.
 It comes out the ability to combine tools together to solve complex problem.
-It is a little like function, such as `A | B` could respect as `A(B(x))`.
-But it is not so powerful.
-For example, how do you respect the format `A(B(x), C(y))` in a shell?
+It is a little like function, such as `A | B` could be represented as `A(B(x))`.
+But how do you respresent the format `A(B(x), C(y))` in a shell?

 So here comes some libraries to call command like a function in programming languages.
-They are interesting but you may not want to use them in a real project.
+They are interesting, but you may not want to use them in a real project.
 Let's take a look first and then we will talk about them.

 ## [Sh](http://amoffat.github.com/sh/) (Python)